Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Three (3) Professional Reference Forms (part of the application packet).
 Must be sealed in an envelope with the signature of the person who completed the reference over the closure.

-Each applicant seeking to become certified must meet and/or complete the requirements for the Certified Social Worker (CSW) as defined under North Carolina Statute Titles and qualification for certificates and licenses §90B-7. and Certification 21 NCAC 60.0200.
-Please review and complete the application for Certification as a CSW for the state of North Carolina.
+Each applicant seeking to become certified must meet and/or complete the requirements for the Certified Social Worker (CSW) as defined by the State of North Carolina.
+Please review and complete the application for Certification as a CSW for the State of North Carolina.

 North Carolina Social Work Certification and Licensure Board